top of page

 Built for Aviation Operators

-We support flight schools, hangars, MROs, and airport operators with compliant, no-cost disposal of non-airworthy engines and major assemblies.
+We support flight schools, hangars, MRO facilities, and airport operators with compliant, no-cost removal of non-airworthy engine cores and major aircraft assemblies.
 Our process emphasizes clear documentation, controlled handling, and final Certificate of Destruction issuance.

 APR LOGO_edited.jpg

-We work with airports, flight schools, MROs, hangar owners, and private operators to safely remove unwanted aircraft engines and landing gear systems.
+We work with airports, flight schools, MRO facilities, hangar operators, and private aircraft owners to safely remove unwanted aircraft engine cores, APUs, and landing gear assemblies.

 What We Do